-We recommend that your brand taps into this list once a week and send out a weekly email that promotes your latest content.
-In your weekly email, you should position your brand as a thought leader and also link to the latest research reports and strategies from like minded brands.
+We recommend that your brand taps into this list once a week and send out a weekly email that will promote B2B content.
+In your weekly email, you should position your brand as a thought leader and also link to the latest research reports and strategies from like-minded brands.
 You want this email to entertain and inform your target consumers and not be overly self-promotional.

 How do you promote B2B content?
 Share your tips with us!

 When it comes to an all-in-one sales and marketing automation platform, few can compare to HubSpot.
 HubSpot has set an outstanding precedent for being the leading inbound CRM— from nurturing leads, to sending emails, to tracking customer communication and tickets, to workflow automation, database management, creating a website and unique HubSpot RSS feed URL for […]

 Background Genesys® is the global leader in cloud customer experience and call center software solutions to thousands of organizations of all sizes and levels of complexity worldwide.
 Headquartered in California, Genesys has more than 5,000 employees across the world and delivers more than 70 billion remarkable customer experiences in over 100 countries every year.
 Similar […]